 Lay Down a Graphic Rug

-Put the “Fun” in “Functional”
+Put the “Fun” in Functional

 There’s nothing bland about Benjamin Moore’s Swiss Coffee when you’ve got a dose of color nearby.
 Studio McGee opted for a light gray-blue Lacanche range for this remodel.
 While a splurge, the appliance provides a focal point for the room.

-Cool It Off with Copper
+Cool It Off With Copper

-Drawing inspiration from Le Corbusier’s Villa La Roche in Paris, Commune Design channeled the outdoors in this Santa Monica home with a color palette made up of cooler tones.
+Drawing inspiration from Le Corbusier’s Villa la Roche in Paris, Commune Design channeled the outdoors in this Santa Monica home with a color palette made up of cooler tones.
 In the kitchen, that comes in the form of a reflective sheet of copper, which runs up the backsplash and onto the range hood—a handsome addition to the creamy cabinet fronts.

 Pepper in Touches of Cobalt

-Skewing toward a dusty gray, Sunny Shokrae’s kitchen cabinets could easily read as faded and boring, but the photographer played off its cooler ways by bringing lots of pops of blue (peep the vases, cookware, and dishes).
+Skewing toward a dusty gray, Sunny Shokrae’s kitchen cabinets could easily read as faded and boring, but the photographer played off its cooler ways by bringing in pops of blue (peep the vases, cookware, and dishes).
 These small moments give it personality, she says: “The kitchen can be a chaotic place, so feeling zen in it is necessary.”

-See more stories like this:
+More stories like this:

 8 Kitchens With Light Gray Cabinets That Soothe the Soul